bitsteller/witica/doc/server.md

 	witica check myitemid

 will for example check the integrity of the item with the id *myitemid*.
 You can also specify multiple items at once, separated by comma.
 You can also use a placeholder in the item id like *myfolder/\** to process all items where the id is starting with *myfolder/*.
+If you execute *Witica* from a subfolder of the source, the id pattern as relative to this folder (i.e. when you are in the subfolder *cities*, the pattern *berlin* will match an item with the id *cities/berlin*)

 **Note:** If your shell is autocompleting wrong filenames, make sure your current working directory is the root folder of the source you are working in or put the item id pattern in parentheses like "\*" to prevent filename autocompletion.